0xPolygon/polygon-edge-docs/docs/architecture/modules/consensus.md

 ````

 This method is usually called with 1 header, but the flow is the same even with multiple headers. <br />
-For each passed in header, IBFT needs to verify that the proposer of the header is the validator.
+For each passed-in header, IBFT needs to verify that the proposer of the header is the validator.
 This can be done easily by
 grabbing the latest snapshot, and checking if the node is in the validator set.

 Next, the nonce is checked.
-The vote is included, and tallied - and if there are enough votes a node is added / removed from
+The vote is included, and tallied - and if there are enough votes a node is added/removed from
 the validator set, following which the new snapshot is saved.

 #### Snapshot Store